18Months/distillery_packager/README.md

    - Should contain the absolute path of the config file to be overwritten.
  - `additional_files`
    - List of Tuples
    - Should contain the relative path of the source folder in the first position of the tuple.
-Path is relative to rel/distillery_packager/additional_files.
+Path root is set to rel/distillery_packager/additional_files in your project.
      All files present in the source path will be copied to the destination folder.
-     It is mandatory to create this path, if you want to use this feature.
+     It is mandatory to create the root path rel/distillery_packager/additional_files in your project, if you want to use this feature.
 Note that this path is created also with template generator task.
-   - Should contain the absolute path of the destination folder, where to copy the content of the source folder, in the second position of the tuple.
+   - Should contain the path of the destination folder, relative to the target system where the package will be installed, in the second position of the tuple.
  - `owner`
    - A keyword list of Strings
    - If set, requires both `user` and `group` keys to be set.